 Dan Crawford is as well-known and well-loved throughout the industry as the people whose careers he has developed: the colourful, eccentric, energetic theatrical maverick whose personality is as big as the theatre itself.

->

-> Dragonfly Films in association with XI Pictures is creating a documentary profiling the theatrical legend that is Dan Crawford and the King’s Head Theatre.
+Dragonfly Films in association with XI Pictures has created a documentary profiling the theatrical legend that is Dan Crawford and the King’s Head Theatre.
 It offers an intimate, insider’s view of the operation of this treasured, unorthodox theatre and the colourful character at its forefront.
 The King’s Head: A Maverick in London follows Dan as he casts, rehearses and mounts a production of Michael Wall’s Women Laughing.
 Amidst disasters with other shows, actresses falling sick and actors throwing tantrums, Dan’s remarkable strength of character, sense of humour, and courage under fire emerge.

->

-> Simultaneously, The King’s Head: A Maverick in London offers a whirlwind tour of the history of the theatre through a series of interviews with the artists and writers who have contributed to its success in the past.
+Simultaneously, The King’s Head: A Maverick in London offers a whirlwind tour of the history of the theatre through a series of interviews with the artists and writers who have contributed to its success in the past.

 The Heather Brothers